microsoft/sqlworkshops/k8stobdc/KubernetesToBDC/02-hardware.md

 <img style="width=80; float: left; margin: 0px 15px 15px 0px;" src="https://github.com/microsoft/sqlworkshops/blob/master/k8stobdc/graphics/2_3_32_vcenter.PNG?raw=true">

-30. **We now have a virtual machine that a single node SQL Server 2019 Big Data Cluster can be delpoyed to using [this script](https://docs.microsoft.com/en-us/sql/big-data-cluster/deployment-script-single-node-kubeadm?view=sql-server-ver15)**.
-If the objective is to deplopy a production grade cluster, the following commands should be executed against the guest operating system, after which the virtual machine can be converted into a template:
+30. **We now have a virtual machine that a single node SQL Server 2019 Big Data Cluster can be deployed to using [this script](https://docs.microsoft.com/en-us/sql/big-data-cluster/deployment-script-single-node-kubeadm?view=sql-server-ver15)**.
+If the objective is to deploy a production grade cluster, the following commands should be executed against the guest operating system, after which the virtual machine can be converted into a template:

 ```
 apt-get install -q -y ebtables ethtool